On this page

 Exporting to the United Kingdom after Brexit

-On 31 January 2020 the UK has left the European Union, which marks the start of the transition period until 31 December 2020.
-During this transition period, the UK is no longer a member of the EU, but will still be subject to EU regulations.
-If you export agricultural goods to the United Kingdom (in Dutch), you will need to take extra measures after this transition period.
-This is because then the UK will be considered a third country.
+On 31 January 2020 the UK has left the European Union.
+This means the UK is considered a third country.
+If you export agricultural goods to or import these from the United Kingdom (in Dutch), you will need to take extra measures as of 1 January 2021.
 If you export plants (in Dutch), you will need a phytosanitary export certificate (in Dutch).
 If you export meat (in Dutch), you will need to apply for export certificates and undergo inspections.
 The UK has also drawn up rules for importing animals, animal products and high-risk feed into the country.
-Also check the Brexit Portal Export pages (in Dutch), the Get ready for Brexit website, Brexit news from the Dutch government and What does Brexit mean for my customs matters?.
+Also check the Brexit Portal Export pages (in Dutch), the Get ready for Brexit website, Brexit news from the Dutch government and What does Brexit mean for my customs matters?
 Make sure you take steps to prepare in time.